-The version specifies the OpenFlow protocol version being used.
-During the earlier draft phase of the OpenFlow Protocol, the most significant bit was set to indicate an experimental version.
+The version specifies the OpenFlow switch protocol version being used.
+During the earlier draft phase of the OpenFlow Switch Protocol, the most significant bit was set to indicate an experimental version.
 The lower bits indicate the revision number of the protocol.
-The current version is 0x04.
+The version of the protocol described by the current specification is 1.3.3, and its ofp_version is 0x04.